Treasury Official: Chicago “At Forefront” of Development Efforts

 Q: What do you think of the emphasis on green technologies and systems?

 A: We have to think about our environmental footprint, about the ways to sustain and reclaim our communities.
 If I were living and working in Chicago, the Green Exchange is the kind of facility I’d want to come to every day.

 Q: Can’t let you go without asking about foreclosures.
 Our region saw 15,000 new filings just last month.
 The Treasury’s mortgage relief program, HAMP, has disappointed.
 Can that be turned around?

 A: There is hope.
 HAMP didn’t hit its original target, but it did drive standards for the industry and caused the setup of proprietary [bank-run] mortgage modifications that no one expected.
 So a lot of what HAMP was supposed to do is getting done through proprietary models, including principal reductions.

 New Coyote employees explain what motivated them to join the company – the largest employer in the Green Exchange.

 On housing we’re seeing we’ve hit the bottom and nationwide we’re starting to see both increases in values and reductions in foreclosures.
 Now the president is calling for a refinancing program to help owners who are ‘underwater,’ and we’re seeing a lot of interest on both sides of the aisle in Congress.
 We’re also looking at changes to appraisal standards.
 Appraisals often are the sticking point in refinancing.

 Q: Has the foreclosure crisis morphed into a jobs crisis?

 A: To some extent.
 Insecurity about jobs is leading folks to not want to buy new homes.
 But historically, investment in a home is the way to build a family’s wealth.
 It’s still the safest place for low- and moderate-income families to put their money.
 And with ownership you also tend to get a strong community buy-in.

-Posted in Business, Humboldt Park, Logan Square
+Posted in Economic Development, Humboldt Park, Logan Square